 top of page

-Workers must be represented in any decisions that a Person Conducting a Business or Undertaking (PCBU) (such as a business, organisation, government body, sole trader, etc see ref 1), intends to make on matters of health and safety.
-A PCBU cannot simply make changes regarding a work health and safety matter without first getting feedback from the members of the workforce.
+Workers must be represented in any decisions that an organisation or business (PCBU) intends to make on matters of health and safety.(Ref 1) A PCBU cannot simply make changes regarding a work health and safety matter without first getting feedback from the members of the workforce.
 This information is obtained by consulting each member of the workforce that may be affected by the health and safety matter being addressed.
+The organisation director and other officers of the business must ensure this occurs.

 It may be better suited for the business to split the workplace into sections, departments, or units and deal with one person who represents each group of people.
-These groups are called "work groups" in NSW law and are established for the purposes of WHS consultation.
-Under Victorian health and safety law they are called “Designated Work Groups” (DWGs.)
-They are the same thing.

-Having HSRs may be a better way to giver and receive information between management and the workforce, on WHS matters.
+Having HSRs may be a better way to give and receive information between management and the workforce, on WHS matters.
 The HSRs of each work group can facilitate information requests from management and obtain feedback from all persons in their work group if a WHS matter affects them.
 They then pass this information to management so that management can make correct and relevant decisions.
 An HSR must be available at all times to the workers of a work group as well as to management.

 HSRs play a major role in assisting a business to consult with the workforce on matters of health and safety.
 It can be a matter of life or death in some instances.
 Make sure you have enough HSRs so that there is always an HSR when you need one.
 Training them in the SafeWork NSW 5-day HSR course can equip them with the knowledge and commitment that will help them to effectively carry out their vital role in helping to create a safe and healthy workplace.